-- One-Time Programmable (OTP) 36,288 x 1 bit serial memory designed to store configuration programs for Programmable Gate Arrays - Simple interface to a XILINX Logic Cell[TM] Array (LCA) requires only two I/O pins - Daisy chain configuration support for three XC2064's or two XC2018's - Cascadable to provide more memory for additional configurations or future higher-density arrays - Storage for multiple configurations for a single Logic Cell Array - Low power CMOS EPROM process - · Space-efficient, 8-pin plastic/ceramic DIP package - PC-based programmer for development.
+- One-Time Programmable (OTP) 36,288 x 1 bit serial memory designed to store configuration programs for Programmable Gate Arrays - Simple interface to a XILINX Logic CellTM Array (LCA) requires only two I/O pins - · Daisy chain configuration support for multiple LCAs - Cascadable to provide more memory for additional configurations or future higher-density arrays - Storage for multiple configurations for a single Logic Cell Array - Low power CMOS EPROM process - Space-efficient, 8-pin plastic/ceramic DIP package - PC-based Xilinx programmer for development.
 Production programming support from leading programmer manufacturers

 The XC1736 Serial Configuration PROM (SCP) provides an easy-to-use, cost-effective configuration memory for the Xilinx family of programmable gate arrays.
 Packaged in an economical 8-pin plastic DIP package, the XC1736 uses a simple serial access procedure to configure one or more Logic Cell Arrays (LCAs).
-The 36,288 x 1 organization of the configuration PROM supplies enough memory to configure three XC2064's or two XC2018's.
-Multiple Serial Configuration PROMs can be cascaded to provide a larger memory for more configurations or future higher density arrays.
+The 36,288 x 1 organization of the configuration PROM supplies enough memory to configure three XC2064's, two XC2018's, two XC3020s, one XC3030 or one XC3042.
+Multiple Serial Configuration PROMs can be cascaded to provide a larger memory for higher density arrays.
 Multiple configurations for a single LCA can also be loaded from the XC1736.

-The XC1736 can be programmed with the Xilinx XC-DS81 Configuration PROM Programmer or with programmers from other manufacturers.
-The Logic Cell Array design file is first compiled into a standard HEX format with the PC-based XC-DS21 Development System.
-It can then be transferred to the XC-DS81 programmer connected to the PC's serial port.
+The XC1736 can be programmed with the PC-based Xilinx XC-DS112 Configuration PROM Programmer or with programmers from other manufacturers.
+The Logic Cell Array design file is first compiled into a standard HEX format with the XC-DS21 Development System.
+It can then be transferred to the XC-DS112 programmer connected to the serial port.